-Immediately after completion of this offering and based on shares outstanding as of January 29, 2005, the holders of approximately 10,055,261 shares of our outstanding common stock will have the right, under the Stockholders' Agreement, to require that we include those shares in any registration statement we file under the Securities Act, subject to exceptions.
+Immediately after completion of this offering and based on shares outstanding as of July 30, 2005, the holders of approximately shares (or shares if the underwriters' over-allotment option is exercised in full) of our outstanding common stock will have the right, under the Stockholders' Agreement, to require that we include those shares in any registration statement we file under the Securities Act, subject to exceptions.
 Such registration will permit the resale of those shares in the public markets.
 In addition, all shares of capital stock which those stockholders may acquire in the future will also be entitled to similar registration rights.
 See "Description of Capital Stock-Registration Rights" for a description of such rights.